Slack CEO apologizes for his unforced error - KRDO

 Slack CEO Stewart Butterfield knows he screwed up.

 Wednesday morning, Slack rolled out a feature to let customers message Slack users at other companies.
 After a host of complaints, Slack made changes Wednesday afternoon.
-Customers noted that the new system, called Slack Connected, could be used to send unsolicited DMs and perhaps even abusive emails.
+Customers noted that the new system, called Slack Slack Connect Direct Messages, could be used to send unsolicited DMs and perhaps even abusive emails.

 First Move’s Julia Chatterley spoke to Butterfield Thursday.